profydev/reddit-timer-pierrelstan/README.md

 ## About this Project
- This course mimics a professional real-world development environment, designs were provided via Figma.
-The project was split into small tasks using ClickUp as a project management tool.
-I created a pull request for every tasks.
-The code was reviewed line by line by mentor Tara a bot  and [Johannes](https://jkettmann.com/) a senior developer.
+This course mimics professional real-world development environment designs via Figma.
+The project's split into small tasks using ClickUp as a project management tool.
+I created a pull request for every piece of work.
+[Johannes](https://jkettmann.com/) (a senior developer) and mentor Tara (a bot) reviewed the code line by line.

 I was free to choose any technical stack, packages, and coding styles to finish the project as long as I met the acceptance criteria of a given task.
 The only limitation was to use React.